askeladd123/relearning/description.md

 *Turn‑based Reinforcement‑Learning playground*

-The goal is to train an AI to play W.O.R.M.S..
-I also want to be able to test the game against the agents.
+The goal is to train an AI to play free-for-all W.O.R.M.S..
+This means that each agent controls one worm each, and the goal is to kill all other opponents.

+I want to be able to test the game against the ai agents.
 That is why I chose to modularize into components, that communicate through websockets:
 - server / environment: manages communication with clients and simulates the environment
 - cli client / ai agent: choses actions based on the gives environment, and learns
 - web client: user can take the role as a player and manually chose actions against the AI.
 This is visualize as a simple game interface in the browser